What dosage of Wegovy should I take?

 You’ll inject semaglutide on the same day every week, ideally at a similar time of day.

-You can take your treatment at any time of day, it doesn’t matter if you take it before or after a meal, first thing in the morning, or last thing before you go to bed, so find a time that works for you and stick to it every week.
+You can take your treatment at any time of day.
+It doesn’t matter if you take it before or after a meal, first thing in the morning, or before you go to bed.
+So find a time that works for you and stick to it every week.

 Will I need to titrate to the highest possible dose of semaglutide?